Sbozzolo/kuibit/_sources/grid_data.rst.txt

 ``relative=True``), or the actual number of points.

-You can resample the data to a new grid using the function :py:meth:`~.resampled`, which takes as input a :py:class:`~.UniformGrid` and returns a new :py:class:`~.UniformGridData` resampled on the new grid.
+You can resample the data to a new grid using the function :py:meth:`~.grid_data.UniformGridData.resampled`, which takes as input a :py:class:`~.UniformGrid` and returns a new :py:class:`~.UniformGridData` resampled on the new grid.
 If the new grid is outside the old one, you can either raise an error, of fill the points outside with zeros.
 This behavior is controlled by the flag ``ext``.
 When ``ext=1``, zeros are returned, when it is 2, ``ValueError`` is raised.
-By default, :py:meth:`~.resampled` uses a multilinear interpolation, but you can force to use a piecewise constant interpolation with the nearest neighbors by setting ``piecewise_constant=True``.
+By default, :py:meth:`~.grid_data.UniformGridData.resampled` uses a multilinear interpolation, but you can force to use a piecewise constant interpolation with the nearest neighbors by setting ``piecewise_constant=True``.